 - Time investment – set-up, monitoring, analytics

 - Potential to waste money if managed poorly

 - Limited copy space

 Radio ads can be expensive.
 If your bank or credit union has a limited budget and want prime spots on the highest ranking station in town, you’ll pay big bucks for it.
 A single radio commercial can cost from $25 – $125.
 Thinking through the frequency needed for maximum recall, that can add up.

 Facebook ads might have a lower barrier to entry, but the potential to waste money is high if they are not executed properly.
 Well-run ad campaigns can be complicated and time-consuming.
 Consider too if you will be managing them on your own or hiring an agency.
 You can head off some of the cons listed above by hiring professionals, but then budget again becomes a consideration.

 Give It A Try

-Radio won’t always be a good fit, but when it is, use radio and social media together.
+Radio won’t always be a good fit for your bank or credit union, but when it is, use radio and social media together.
 Social media can provide a visual backup to your radio campaign.
-And radio can send people to social media for additional content.
+And radio can send people to your website or social media for additional content.
 The best way to determine what will work for your business is to do your research and make sure the strategy supports your tactics, whatever they may be.